jgautier75/poc-spring-telemetry/README.md

         - country: Country code (ISO 3166-1 Alpha2)
         - status: status (Enumeration: DRAFT, ACTIVE, INACTIVE)
 - **Sector**:
-    - A sector is a logical sub-division of an organization.
+    - A sector is a logical subdivision of an organization.
     - An organization always have a root sector.
     - A root sector cannot be deleted.
     - Properties: